 Download the CADMAC Membership Form (in MS Word format).
-Payment can be made on-line using a bank to bank transfer, or by cheque if preferred.
+Payment can be made on-line using a bank to bank transfer, or by Royal Mail and cheque if preferred.
 The completed form can be emailed to the Membership Secretary, or printed and sent by post.

 Many thanks to Jack Darby for producing the club newsletter, lets hope he gets lots of support and articles!

 The February Turbulator 2016 is available to download here.
 All members who have given the Club Committee an email address should have received one already.

 The Wally Barnes Trophy is a chance to show-off your latest creation, and let it be judged in terms of workmanship.